A guide to airline credit cards

 What are airline credit cards and how do they work?

-Airline credit cards are typically products that align with airlines to bring you rewards specific to that brand, although there has been a movement in the last year to offer boosted general rewards as well.
+Airline credit cards are typically align with airlines to bring you rewards specific to that brand, although there has been a movement in the last year to offer boosted general rewards as well.
 Called co-branded cards, these products reward you for loyalty to that brand through in-flight purchases and tickets, as well as brand-specific benefits.